JuliaMolSim/AtomsCalculators.jl/docs/src/interface.md

 ## Low-Level Interface

 All high-level functionality listed above can also be accessed via "low-level" calls with user-specifiable parameters through `calculate` methods.
 The low-level `calculate` interface follows the [Lux](https://lux.csail.mit.edu/stable/) model for parameters and state.
 This means that when calculations are performed with the `calculate` interface calculators **must act as immutable** structs that are passed to the `calculate` function together with `parameters` and `state`.
 All calculations then return an output and a state.
-Note we only require calculators **act** immutable but not to be technically immutable.
+Note, we only require calculators **act** immutable but not to be technically immutable.
 For example the same calculator can implement the high-level interface and then mutate an internal state.

 ### General structure of the low-level interface